 Volunteers will make blankets for Bags of Love.
 No sewing experience needed!
-Bags of Love is a Eugene organization which provides necessities and comfort items to children who are in crisis due to neglect, abuse, poverty or homelessness.
-Bags of Love works with over 50 agency and school locations throughout Lane County and beyond.
+Bags of Love is a Eugene organization which provides comfort items to children who are in crisis.

-Volunteers will make caps for cancer patients undergoing radiation and chemotherapy.
+Volunteers will make caps for individuals undergoing radiation and chemotherapy.
 We’ll teach you how!
 The caps will be distributed through the Willamette Valley Cancer Institute.
 No previous experience is necessary for this project.

 Beautify University Park

 Volunteers will weed and mulch the landscape beds in University Park.
 In addition, we may also paint picnic tables and restrooms.